 Why Use SCAPI Instead of OCAPI

 B2C Commerce has two REST API products: the Open Commerce API (OCAPI) and the B2C Commerce API, also known as Salesforce Commerce API (SCAPI).
-OCAPI has existed in the platform since 2014 and is used by many customers on the B2C Commerce platform.
+OCAPI has been in the platform since 2014 and is used by many customers on the B2C Commerce platform.
 SCAPI was introduced in 2020 as a new API infrastructure built for headless commerce.

-• JWT based tokens with public and private client use cases (registered and guest).
+• JWT-based tokens with public and private client use cases (registered and guest)

-• Uses OAuth scopes to define permissions for API clients.
+• Uses OAuth scopes to define permissions for API clients

-• Refresh tokens that can be easily renewed for extended periods of time.
+• Refresh tokens that can be easily renewed for extended periods of time

 • Support for multiple identity providers.